 Tangy-sweet pickled red onions are an irresistible topping for everything from street tacos to curry.
 Make this easy recipe in about 5 minutes and enjoy as soon as 30 minutes later!
 No canning required.

-If you’ve eaten street tacos you’ve noticed bright pink onions (or maybe you didn’t even know they were onions) topping them.
+If you’ve eaten street tacos you’ve noticed bright pink color onions (or maybe you didn’t even know they were onions) topping them.

 I’m sure they caught your attention because they add a wonderful flavor and bite to whatever they are eaten on along with that beautiful eye-catching color.